FAQ

 Contact us to see if we can come to your area.

-Do I need a prescription from my doctor?
+Do I need a prescription?

 We are direct-access clinicians which means we can provide physical therapy treatment without a script for 30 days.
 After the 30 days a script would be warranted to continue further treatments.
 A script can come from any MD, DO, Dentist, Podiatrist, Nurse Practitioner, Chiropractor, or a Physician’s Assistant.